|

 I then cut down the distributor shaft to remove the upper half inch or so that used to hold the rotor.
 The distributor was then re-assembled.
 I used a drive gear from a 2.0L engine since the early and late model distributors were driven in opposite directions.

+I also fabricated a simple cover for the vacuum advance hole.
 I installed this on my engine and verified that it provides a pulse once per crank revolution.
 I still need to fabricate some kind of cover for the top if this.
 I could just put a distributor cap on it but I don't want to do that.
+This is now sitting on a shelf waiting for me to work on a coil-on-plug upgrade.

 This site was last updated 03/31/10